angamaiton/Front-End-Developer-Interview-Questions-and-Answers/answers/General Answers.md

 	FOUC is when a webpage's content loads before its styles (fonts, colors, etc.) are fully loaded.

 * Explain what ARIA and screenreaders are, and how to make a website accessible.

+  ARIA and screen readers are used to make websites more accessible for disabled users.
+In order to make websites more accessible, developers should use semantically meaningful tags when building websites (for newer HTML5 content, for example, we use `section`, `aside`, and `main` to help screen readers understand what to prioritize, or `alt` attributes on `img` tags for blind/visually impaired readers).

 * Explain some of the pros and cons for CSS animations versus JavaScript animations.